Lp-Francois/Cybersecurity/README.md

 **RA** interacts with the subscribers for providing **CA** services and the **RA** is subsumed (included) in the **CA**, which takes total responsibility for all action of the **RA**.

-The RA checks the identity of the client and create a pair of keys.
-It sends the private key to the client.
-Then the RA sends the public key to the CA for the certification.

 ### Other terms

 **C**ertificate **R**evocation **L**ists are lists of certificates that are no longer useable.
 The list is frequently up-to-date and contains serial numbers of CA.